 There is always a point in a big project where I feel like there is NO WAY this piece will turn out right.
 At that point, it’s best to lay down the brush and go to bed (generally that point hits when I’m up past my bedtime).
 Everything seems possible after a good night’s sleep.

 I hand-painted some detail on the sides and on the drawer fronts.
 If I can do this, you can do this.
 I don’t even draw stick figures, so there is no ‘artist’ in me.

 The top of the piece, I left alone.
 It is a warm wood tone, that is in good condition.
 I love the contrast between the light paint and the dark wood.

 The Toscana milk paint that I used is from Amy Howard at Home.
 She has a fabulous line of colors to choose from.
 The creamy white that I used is called ‘Strasbourg White’ and the blue is ‘Cote d’ Azure’.
 I used the antiquing glaze and wax finishes from AH@H as well.

 Do you have a piece of furniture that needs a little love?
 Instead of replacing it, just find a way to update it.

 And as Amy Howard says “Enjoy the bragging rights!”

-**Amy Howard at Home provided paint for this project.
-However, thoughts and opinions are 100% mine.
+**The paint for this project was supplied by Amy Howard at Home, but the thoughts and opinions are 100% mine.